MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 ---

 # Introduction to Microsoft Interface Definition Language 3.0
-Microsoft Interface Definition Language (MIDL) 3.0 is a simplified, modern syntax for defining Windows Runtime types inside Interface Definition Language (IDL) files (`.idl` files).
+Microsoft Interface Definition Language (MIDL) 3.0 is a simplified, modern syntax for defining Windows Runtime types inside of Interface Definition Language (IDL) files (`.idl` files).
 This new syntax will feel familiar to anyone experienced with C, C++, C#, and/or Java.
 MIDL 3.0 is a particularly convenient way to define [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/index) runtime classes, being dramatically more concise than previous versions of IDL (reducing designs by two thirds in length, and using reasonable defaults to reduce the need for decorating with attributes).

 Here's how MIDL 3.0 looks; this example demonstrates most of the language syntax elements that you'll likely use.